Visiting the School

 Admission to Reception

 From Reception there are two parallel mixed ability classes.
-There is a small intake of girls into the Reception year.
-Places are offered on a “first come, first served” basis and so early registration is recommended.
+There is an intake of girls into the Reception year with places being offered on a “first come, first served” basis.
+Early registration is recommended, therefore.

 Admission to Years 1 to 2